ARMmbed/mbed-os-5-docs/docs/tutorials/debug/debug_with_printf.md

 1. Open TeraTerm.
 1. Click *File > New Connection*.
 1. Select the *Serial* radio button.
-1. Choose your development board from the drop-down menu (often called 'mbed Serial Port' or 'STLink Virtual Port').
+1. Choose your development board from the drop-down menu (often called `mbed Serial Port` or `STLink Virtual Port`).
 1. Click *OK*.
 1. Log messages appear in the main window.